Boutiques back in spotlight in HP-Autonomy bid

 NEW YORK Boutique investment banks snatched fees away from their larger rivals by taking central roles in two of this week's largest deals.

-Frank Quattrone's Qatalyst Partners, in particular, has had a windfall week, working on both Hewlett-Packard Co's $11.7 billion deal to buy Autonomy Corp and Google's $12.5 billion purchase of Motorola Mobility Holdings..
+Frank Quattrone's Qatalyst Partners, in particular, has had a windfall week, working on both Hewlett-Packard Co's (HPQ.N) $11.7 billion (7 billion pounds) deal to buy Autonomy Corp AUTN.L and Google's $12.5 billion purchase of Motorola Mobility Holdings.
+(MMI.N).

-Autonomy said Qatalyst was its lead financial adviser, but Citigroup Inc, Goldman Sachs, Bank of America Merrill Lynch, UBS and JPMorgan Chasealso advised the company on the deal.
+Autonomy said Qatalyst was its lead financial adviser, but Citigroup Inc (C.N), Goldman Sachs (GS.N), Bank of America (BAC.N) Merrill Lynch, UBS (UBS.N) and JPMorgan Chase (JPM.N)also advised the company on the deal.

 Qatalyst will get the lion's share of $32 million to $40 million in fees for the Autonomy sale, while Barclays and Perella will split around $27 million to $34 million, according to an estimate by consulting firm Freeman & Co.